supercollider/supercollider/README_WINDOWS.md

 be helpful at times, and confusing in other situations.

 *Note*: resist the temptation to enable all options that seem promising.
 Some of them don't work in the Windows build.
-For example the supernova server can't be built with VS yet.
-Usually SuperCollider's default values are a considered choice that should only be changed for a good reason (see the walkthrough for "More CMake" for some options that do work).
+For example, the supernova server can't be built with VS yet.
+Usually, SuperCollider's default values are a considered choice that should only be changed for a good reason (see the walkthrough for "More CMake" for some options that do work).

 CMake will generate a solution file in the build folder.
-Use it to start VS, and you are ready to develop and build in this feature rich IDE.
-If you started CMake-Gui from a command line/shell, should start Visual Studio from that shell as well, to run Visual Studio in the same environment as CMake-Gui:
+Use it to start VS, and you are ready to develop and build in this feature-rich IDE.
+If you started CMake-Gui from a command line/shell should start Visual Studio from that shell as well, to run Visual Studio in the same environment as CMake-Gui:

     $> start SuperCollider.sln

-If you set the environment on Windows system level, you can start Visual Studio in your preferred way.
+If you set the environment on the Windows system level, you can start Visual Studio in your preferred way.
 Once the "solution file" is open in Visual Studio, you are ready to build.
 You can either chose "Build->Build solution" or right-click the *target* "ALL_BUILD", or "Supercollider" and select "BUILD".
 Once the build is